Vadzim-Stsiapanau/spark_demo/README.md

 ### Last step

 This is the last step.
 Use win+r and write sysdm.cpl, click ok.
 Click on Additionally, Environment Variables.
-You need to create 3 variables for user(first window):
+You need to create 3 variables in system variables(second window):
 - JAVA_HOME=...\Java\jdk-8;
 - HADOOP_HOME=...\hadoop-2.7.0;
 - SPARK_HOME=...\spark-3.1.3-bin-hadoop2.7.